Hick’s Law: Reducing Choices For Interface Design

 No Budget Is Required For Hick’s Law

-Similar to white space, no budget is needed for minimizing options.
+Similar to white space, no budget is needed to minimize options.
 Minimizing options saves money for businesses.
 In addition, it will increase consumer spending because it cuts back on troubleshooting.

 Learn more about the role of white space in our previous article- How Can White Space Enhance The Product User Experience?

 Providing end-users with too many choices has a negative effect.
-It can come at a cost both financially and for user experience.
+It can come at a cost both financially and in terms of user experience.
 Using this advice can prevent issues from happening.
 It prevents errors before product development begins.

 This is why having a balance will help.
 Not only for the business but for the customer experience.
 White space and restraint work.
 The results will show up.